Plain English Summary

 Publication and dissemination plan

-Our plans are to publish summary and analyses of study results in relevant peer-journal(s), indicatively around June – September 2015.
+The trialists' plans are to publish summary and analyses of study results in relevant peer-journal(s), indicatively around June – September 2015.
 The study results and analyses will then further be disseminated in conferences and published articles, indicatively at least during the balance of 2015 and 2016.
 Results may also be disseminated by other means, such as inclusion in reports and articles published on the internet, again indicatively at least during the balance of 2015 and 2016.